-Three more tournament judges (Cecilia C., Greta U., Donna B.) took on the six Round Two books in the Niles Library’s first Tournament of Books.
+Two more tournament judges (Pat A. and Dodie F.) took on the six Round Three books in the Niles Library’s first Tournament of Books.

 Posts Tagged: Fiction

 Interested in reading reviews/comments about the books chosen for the Tournament of Books?
 Our Adult Services Librarians (Tournament Judges) will blog about their choice here on the Buzz Blog.
 In Round 1, Part 3, Darlene F. and Cyndi R. comment on their picks below.

 Interested in reading reviews/comments about the books chosen for the Tournament of Books?
 Our Adult Services Librarians (Tournament Judges) will blog about their choice here on the Buzz Blog.
 In Round 1, Part 2, Maryellen E. and Mary M. comment on their picks below.

 Interested in reading reviews/comments about the books chosen for the Tournament of Books?
 Our Adult Services Librarians (Tournament Judges) will blog about their choice here on the Buzz Blog.
 In Round 1, Part 1, Ruth S. and Barb P. comment on their picks below.

 It seems almost everyone is compelled to close out the year with a list of Bests.
 Librarians are no exception, but this year we’re asking you to help us out.

 What was the best book of 2013?
 We narrowed the field to 12 and fashioned the list into a bonafide Tournament of Books, starting on March 1.

 The brackets will be posted on the Third Floor slatwall.
 Every week, paired books will go head to head.
 Our judges will select a winner to advance to the next round.
 Tournament books are available in multiple formats for your convenience.